-"To reason accurately, said this upright and "able Lawyer, on the Origin of Parliaments, "we must trace the Matter up to its constituent "Principles.
-Now the first Idea which strikes " one on this Occasion is, that of a large As-" sembly of different Tribes of Warriors, either "preparing for some military Expedition, or "got together, after a Victory, to share the "Booty, and divide the Lands among the Con-"querors.
-When all are met together in one "Place, they chuse a Committee for managing "their Affairs; having found it impracticable "to transact any Business of Consequence in "any other Way.
-Now this Committee, " chosen by the whole Nation, actually affem-" bled, gives us the first rude Draught of a na-"tional Parliament, or a national Council.
-"But in process of Time, and when the Nation " had made large Conquests, and was cantoned " into distant Provinces, it was found to be ex-" tremely inconvenient to assemble the whole " Nation together into one Place.
-Therefore " the the next, and indeed the only Expedient, was, "that each Canton, or each District, which could " assemble, should be authorized to elect a De-"puty, or Deputies, not for itself alone, THAT " is the grand Mistake, but for the Nation "at large, which could not affemble; and the "Powers to be granted to such Deputy, or "Deputies, were just the same as the Nation "would have granted to them had it been ac-"tually assembled.
-Hence therefore it comes "to pass, that each Deputy represents the whole "Nation in general, as much as if he had been "elected by the whole Nation; and conse-" quently such a Deputy is the Attorney (if he " must be called by that Name) not of any one " particular Tribe, Society, or District, but of " the whole collectively: So that it becomes the "Duty of his Office to take Care of the Interests

-" of all the People in general, because he repre-

-"with the Duty which he owes to the whole,

-" pay any Deference to the Request, Instruction,

-"Remonstrance, or Memorial, of his particular

-"Flectors, except in such Cases only wherein

-" he is convinced in his Conscience, that the

-" Meatures, which they require him to pursue,

-" are not incompatible with the public Good."
+"To reason accurately, said this upright and able Lawyer, on the Origin of Parliaments, we must trace the Matter up to its constituent Principles.
+Now the first Idea which strikes one on this Occasion is, that of a large Assembly of different Tribes of Warriors, either preparing for some military Expedition, or got together, after a Victory, to share the Booty, and divide the Lands among the Conquerers.
+When all are met together in one Place, they chuse a Committee for managing their Affairs; having found it impracticable to transact any Business of Consequence in any other Way.
+Now this Committee, chosen by the whole Nation, actually assembled, gives us the first rude Draught of a national Parliament, or a national Council.
+But in process of Time, and when the Nation had made large Conquests, and was cantoned into distant Provinces, it was found to be extremely inconvenient to assemble the whole Nation together into one Place.
+Therefore the next, and indeed the only Expedient, was, that each Canton, or each District, which could assemble, should be authorized to elect a Deputy, or Deputies, not for itself alone, that is the grandMistake, but for the Nation at large, which could not assemble; and the Powers to be granted to such Deputy, or Deputies, were just the same as the Nation would have granted to them had it been actually assembled.
+Hence therefore it comes to pass, that each Deputy represents the whole Nation in general, as much as if he had been elected by the whole Nation; and consequently such a Deputy is the Attorney (if he must be called by that Name) not of any one particular Tribe, Society, or District, but of the whole collectively: So that it becomes the Duty of his Office to take Care of the Interests of all the People in general, because he represents them all.
+In short, he cannot, consistently with the Duty which he owes to the whole, pay any Deference to the Request, Instruction, Remonstrance, or Memorial, of his particular Electors, except in such Cases only wherein he is convinced in his Conscience, that the Measures, which they require him to pursue, are not incompatible with the public Good."

 Thus far this great Judge of the British Constitution.
-And tho' many important Inferences might be drawn from hence, which would efremove those Difficulties, with which the Subject has of late been artfully and studiously perplexed (and particularly in the Case of the Expulsion of a Member of the House of Commons) yet I shall content myself with one general Remark at present; viz.
+And tho' many important Inferences might be drawn from hence, which would effectually remove those Difficulties, with which the Subject has of late been artfully and studiously perplexed (and particularly in the Case of the Expulsion\ of a Member of the House of Commons) yet I shall content myself with one general Remark at present; viz.
 That as each Class of Men, each Society or District, throughout the British Empire, are as much represented by those Deputies, whom they did not personally elect, as they are by those whom they did; it therefore follows, that there is no need, that the Deputies, particularly elected by them, should give their personal Consent to any Acts of the Legislature; because a Vote of the Majority is in fact a Vote of the Nation to all Intents and Purposes.